Fact: what you say to your children matters.

 “I used drugs when I was a kid.”

 Saying this to a kid is pretty much giving them the go-ahead to experiment, says Dennis Poncher, author and founder of the support group network Because I Love You.
 Instead of taking the tough-guy or cool-dad approach to this subject, have an honest conversation with your kids about it.
 You may have engaged in illicit behavior when you were younger, but that doesn’t mean that they should follow down that same path.
-And for more ways to improve your dad’s cool factor, don’t miss these 30 Timeless Style Upgrades Dad Will Love.

 “It’s not that big a deal.”